 Small businesses give an average $500 monthly to each employee to reimburse premiums and other medical expenses, the 2017 Small Business Health Insurance Reimbursement report shows.

-Salt Lake City, Utah (February 21, 2017) — With affordable group health insurance difficult to find, small businesses have increasingly turned to health reimbursement plans, which cover 22 percent more of employee premiums while saving businesses as much as 52 percent in benefits costs.
-This is a key takeaway from the 2017 Small Business Health Insurance Reimbursement annual report from Zane Benefits, the leader in personalized employee benefits for small business.
+Salt Lake City, Utah (February 21, 2017) With affordable group health insurance difficult to find, small businesses have increasingly turned to health reimbursement plans, which cover 22 percent more of employee premiums while saving businesses as much as 52 percent in benefits costs.
+This is a key takeaway from the 2017 Small Business Health Insurance Reimbursement annual report from Zane Benefits, the leader in personalized employee benefits for small businesses.

 Under a health reimbursement plan, small businesses set aside a fixed amount of money each month to reimburse employees for individual health insurance and other medical expenses, rather than choosing a one-size-fits-all group plan and paying a portion of the premium.